KAMATHAM19/VSD_RISC-V_SoC_Tapeout_Program/Week_2_System-on-Chip_and_BabySoC_Functional_Modelling/readme.md

 ## BabySoC Functional Modelling

-VSDBabySoC is a small but powerful System on Chip (SoC) based on the RISC-V design.
-It was created to test three open-source IP cores at the same time and to fine-tune its analog components.
+VSDBabySoC is a small yet powerful System-on-Chip (SoC) based on the RISC-V design.
+It was created to test three open-source IP cores simultaneously and to fine-tune its analogue components.
 The SoC includes an RVMYTH processor, an 8x phase-locked loop (PLL) to create a stable clock, and a 10-bit DAC (digital-to-analog converter) that allows it to work with analog devices.

 ### 1. RISC-V Core (rvmyth)